 Girls Who Code Summer Immersion Programs Return to Seattle

 SEATTLE, WA (JULY 5, 2017) — Girls Who Code, the national nonprofit working to close the gender gap in technology, kicked off its 2017 Summer Immersion Program today in Seattle in partnership with Adobe and the Adobe Foundation, Amazon, AT&T, Microsoft, and Twitter.
 The Summer Immersion Program began in 2012 in New York City, offering rising 11th and 12th grade girls 300+ hours of immersive instruction in web development and design, robotics, and mobile development with mentorship and exposure to top female engineers and entrepreneurs.
-2017 Summer Immersion Programs will reach 1600 rising 11th and 12th grade girls this summer across 80 programs in 11 cities, including: Atlanta, Austin, Boston, Charlotte, Chicago, Dallas, Hoboken, Jersey City, Los Angeles, Miami, Newark, New York, San Francisco Bay Area, Seattle, Stamford, and Washington, DC.
-A total of four Summer Immersion Programs teaching 80 girls will be running in the Seattle area this year, from July 5 – August 25, 2017.
-To visit a Summer Immersion Program in the area, please contact firstname.lastname@example.org.
+2017 Summer Immersion Programs will reach 1600 rising 11th and 12th grade girls this summer across 80 programs in 11 cities, including: Atlanta, Austin, Boston, Chicago, Los Angeles, Miami, Newark, New York, the San Francisco Bay Area, Seattle and Washington, D.C.
+A total of five Summer Immersion Programs teaching 100 girls will be running in the Seattle area this year, from July 5 – August 25, 2017.
+To visit a Summer Immersion Program in the area, please contact Christina Honeysett: firstname.lastname@example.org, 914-424-3356.

-2018 marks the sixth year of programming for Girls Who Code’s flagship Summer Immersion Program.
+2017 marks the fifth year of programming for Girls Who Code’s flagship Summer Immersion Program.
 The Summer Immersion Program is a 7-week computer science course that embeds classrooms in major media and tech companies.
 Students learn the fundamentals of computer science – from robotics to how to build a webpage – while gaining exposure to the tech industry and mentorship from women working in technology.
 No prior coding experience is required.
 93% of Summer Immersion Program participants plan to major or minor in computer science or closely related field and 84% of program graduates said they are likely to pursue a career in technology or a computing field.

 About Girls Who Code

-Girls Who Code is a national non-profit organization working to close the gender gap in technology and change the image of what a programmer looks like and does.
-With their 7-week Summer Immersion Program, a 2-week specialized Campus Program, after school Clubs, and a 13-book New York Times best-selling series, they are leading the movement to inspire, educate, and equip young women with the computing skills to pursue 21st century opportunities.
-By the end of year, Girls Who Code has reached over 90,000 girls in all 50 states and several US territories.
-To join the movement or learn more, visit girlswhocode.com.
+Girls Who Code is a national non-profit organization working to close the gender gap in technology.
+Through its Summer Immersion Program and Clubs, Girls Who Code is leading the movement to inspire, educate, and equip young women with the computing skills to pursue 21st century opportunities.
+By the end of year, Girls Who Code will reach 40,000 girls in every US state.
+Additional information is available at www.girlswhocode.com.